Talking About Women’s Intimate Health Can Improve Your Life

 “In addition to the stress incontinence, the other issue definitely presented its challenges,” Karen says of the poor lubrication.
 “I’ve been with my husband over 18 years and intimacy is a really important part of a relationship and this was kind of a bonding experience for both of us.
 I did it for myself, but I did it for my relationship, as well.”

-For more information on women’s health, turn to Beth Israel Deaconess Medical Center by visiting www.bidmc.org.This post is a sponsored collaboration between Beth Israel Deaconess Medical Center and Boston magazine's advertising department.
+For more information on women’s health, turn to Beth Israel Deaconess Medical Center by visiting www.bidmc.org.This is a paid partnership between Beth Israel Deaconess Medical Center and Boston Magazine's City/Studio